lesleymaraina/WiDS_Phase2_2022/README.md

-# WiDS Phase2 2022
-# Evaluation of Hazardous Air Pollutants in Diverse Demographic Groups Across the United States
+# 2022 WiDS Phase2:Evaluation of Hazardous Air Pollutants in Diverse Demographic Groups Across the United States